The Algorithm Charter

 Clinicians use the National Priority Interface to take a standard approach to the prioritisation of patients for publicly funded elective surgeries.
 The characteristics of an individual presenting for elective surgery are reviewed, and scored by Clinicians against a consistent scale.
 If a patient scores above a particular level, they are prioritised for elective surgery by the relevant District Health Board.

-Actions to be taken by the Ministry of Health
+Actions to be taken by Te Whatu Ora

-While the stocktake we have conducted has found there are no algorithms in use at the Ministry at the moment, there are significant opportunities in health care in the safe usage of algorithms, machine learning and artificial intelligence.
+There are no algorithms in use at Te Whatu Ora at the moment, there are significant opportunities in health care in the safe usage of algorithms, machine learning and artificial intelligence.

-As part of our ongoing work, the Ministry of Health will embed the principles of the Algorithm Charter into the development and maintenance of any algorithms we produce.
+As part of our ongoing work, we'll embed the principles of the Algorithm Charter into the development and maintenance of any algorithms we produce.
 We expect to review our processes every 12 months, and update our reporting accordingly.

 Contact